General Electric GE90: Incidents

-On August 11, 2004, a GE90-85B powering a Boeing 777-200ER on British Airways flight 2024 suffered an engine failure on takeoff from George Bush Intercontinental Airport in Houston, Texas.
-The pilots noticed a noise and vibration on takeoff but continued the rotation.
-At 1500 ft AGL they noticed smoke and haze in the cockpit and cabin crew advised the cabin was filling with smoke.
+On August 11, 2004, a GE90-85B powering a Boeing 777-200ER on British Airways flight 2024 suffered an engine failure on takeoff from George Bush Intercontinental Airport Houston, Texas.
+The pilots noticed noise and vibration during takeoff, but continued the rotation.
+At 1500 ft AGL, they noticed smoke and haze in the cockpit, and the cabin crew advised that the cabin was filling with smoke.
 They returned to the airport for an emergency landing.
 The findings were that a stage 2 turbine blade had separated at its shank, damaging the trailing blades and causing the vibration.
 The debris was contained in the engine casing.

-On May 28, 2012, an Air Canada 777-300ER taking off from Toronto en route to Tokyo suffered failure of a GE90-115B at 1500 ft and returned safely.
+On May 28, 2012, an Air Canada 777-300ER taking off from Toronto en route to Tokyo experienced a GE90-115B failure at 1500 ft and returned safely.
 Engine debris was found on the ground.

 On September 8, 2015, a GE90-85B powering a Boeing 777-236ER on British Airways Flight 2276 suffered an uncontained failure during take-off roll at Las Vegas McCarran Airport, leading to a fire.

 On June 27, 2016, a GE90-115B powering a Boeing 777-300ER, on Singapore Airlines Flight 368, received an engine oil warning during flight and returned to Singapore Changi Airport.
-On landing the malfunctioning right engine caught fire, leading to fire damage to the engine and the wing.
+On landing, the malfunctioning right engine caught fire, causing damage to the engine and the wing.

 Transfer gearbox failures

 The FAA issued an Airworthiness Directive (AD) on May 16, 2013, and sent it to owners and operators of General Electric GE90-110B1 and GE90-115B turbofan engines.
-This emergency AD was prompted by reports of two failures of transfer gearbox assemblies (TGBs) which resulted in in-flight shutdowns (IFSDs).
-Investigation revealed that the failures were caused by TGB radial gear cracking and separation.
+This emergency AD was prompted by reports of two failures of transfer gearbox assemblies (TGBs), which resulted in in-flight shutdowns (IFSDs).
+The investigation revealed that the failures were caused by cracking and separation of the TGB radial gear.
 Further inspections found two additional radial gears with cracks.
-This condition, if not corrected, could result in additional IFSDs of one or more engines, loss of thrust control, and damage to the airplane.
+If not corrected, this condition could result in additional IFSDs of one or more engines, loss of thrust control, and damage to the airplane.
 The Airworthiness Directive requires compliance by taking remedial measures within five days of receipt of the AD.
 All affected modules have been replaced.